- Linda Arndt, on Nutrition and Enzymes

 Epsom Salt: This is especially helpful for your dog’s itchy feet.
 Mix this in some cool water and put your dog’s feet in it for 5 to 10 minutes, but make sure he doesn’t drink the water.

-We love our dogs and want to be sure that they are always happy and healthy.
+Loving our dogs as we all do, we desire for them to be happy and healthy at all times.
 The most attentive dog owners pay very close attention to their dog’s health, seek advice, and dig to the root of any ailments they may have.
 These natural solutions for itchy skin are a great way to avoid the side-effects of many modern medications.
 When you have a dog who flares up with seasonal “allergies”, ask yourself Why.
 Should my dog be this uncomfortable in the spring and summer seasons?
 Should he break out in hives whenever he goes outside to play?

 Seek to find the underlying issue here.
-99% of the time the answer is nutrition.
+Very often, the answer involves nutrition.
 Try a healthy approach to helping your dog’s itchy skin….and restore his health from the inside out.